KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/README.md

 The framework is built on the following core principles:

-1. **Volume Interactions**: Forces and interactions are reinterpreted as interactions between volumes.
+1. **Container Interactions**: Forces and interactions are reinterpreted as interactions between containers.
 2. **Observer-Dependence**: Measurements depend on the observer’s perspective.
-3. **Closed vs. Open Volumes**:
+3. **Closed vs. Open Containers**:
-   - **Closed Volume**: A volume where energy is conserved (no external energy transfer).
+   - **Closed container**: A container where energy is conserved (no external energy transfer).
-   - **Open Volume**: A volume where energy is not conserved, or energy can enter or exit only through interactions with other closed volumes within the theoretically fundamental 3D space volume (external energy transfer occurs).
+   - **Open container**: A container where energy is not conserved, or energy can enter or exit only through interactions with other closed containers within the theoretically fundamental 3D space container (external energy transfer occurs).

 ---

 ## The 5-Step Interaction Process

-The **5-step interaction** is a cyclical process designed to address **translation errors**, **biases in notation**, and **perspective differences** between volumes.
-It helps me understand whether a bias or misunderstanding originates from my own perspective (my volume) or from the perspective of another (the other volume).
+The **5-step interaction** is a cyclical process designed to address **translation errors**, **biases in notation**, and **perspective differences** between containers.
+It helps me understand whether a bias or misunderstanding originates from my own perspective (my container) or from the perspective of another (the other container).
 This process is not about determining correctness but about understanding **point-of-view differences** and improving communication.

 Here’s a deeper look at each step:

-### 1. Perception (My Volume)
+### 1. Perception (My container)
 - **Definition**: Observing and gathering data from my perspective.
 - **Purpose**: To collect raw, unfiltered information about a phenomenon or system as I perceive it.
 - **Example**: Observing the motion of objects in a gravitational field from my frame of reference.

-### 2. Interpretation (My Volume)
+### 2. Interpretation (My container)
 - **Definition**: Analyzing and making sense of the observed data from my perspective.
 - **Purpose**: To derive meaning from my observations and identify patterns or principles.
 - **Example**: Interpreting the motion of objects as governed by Newton’s Laws from my point of view.

 ### 3. Communication (The Interaction)
-- **Definition**: Documenting and sharing my interpreted insights with others or with another volume.
+- **Definition**: Documenting and sharing my interpreted insights with others or with another container.
 - **Purpose**: To formalize and communicate my findings, creating a bridge between my perspective and another.
 - **Example**: Writing a document or creating a model that explains my observations and interpretations.

-### 4. Interpretation (The Other Volume)
+### 4. Interpretation (The Other container)
-- **Definition**: The other volume (or perspective) analyzes and interprets the communicated insights.
+- **Definition**: The other container (or perspective) analyzes and interprets the communicated insights.
-- **Purpose**: To understand how the other volume perceives and interprets the same data, identifying differences or biases.
+- **Purpose**: To understand how the other container perceives and interprets the same data, identifying differences or biases.
 - **Example**: Another observer or system revisits my model and provides feedback or a different interpretation.

-### 5. Perception (The Other Volume)
+### 5. Perception (The Other container)
-- **Definition**: The other volume observes the phenomenon or system from its perspective, refining its understanding based on the interaction.
+- **Definition**: The other container observes the phenomenon or system from its perspective, refining its understanding based on the interaction.
-- **Purpose**: To validate or refine the interpretation from the other volume’s perspective, creating a feedback loop for continuous improvement.
+- **Purpose**: To validate or refine the interpretation from the other container’s perspective, creating a feedback loop for continuous improvement.
 - **Example**: The other observer conducts new experiments or observations to test the revised model.

 ---